PRATHAM-p25/Murphy_Punith_tiny-object-detector-microscopic/README.md

 This project provides a complete pipeline for **microscopic object detection**, **visualization**, and **cloud storage**.
 It combines the power of **YOLO ONNX**, **Streamlit**, and **MongoDB Atlas** into a scalable, easy-to-deploy system for labs, researchers, and educational institutions.

-If you'd like, I can also prepare:
-✅ A deployment guide
-✅ A demo video script
-✅ A project poster (for hackathon)
-Just tell me.